AnjanaChilukuri/anjanachilukuri/README.md

 Welcome to my GitHub profile!

 - 🔭 Currently pursuing Computer Science Engineering at AVN Institute of Engineering & Technology
-- 🌱 Passionate about solving real-world problemsA
+- 🌱 Passionate about solving real-world problems
 - 💬 Ask me about Python, Web Development, and Machine Learning
 - 📫 How to reach me:anjanachilukuri9894@gmail.com
 - 😄 Pronouns:She/Her